jwdevantier/gcgen/docs/design.rst

 ==============

-This document should give you a better idea of the principles behind the design of Ghostwriter.
+This document should give you a better idea of the principles behind the design of gcgen.
 Hopefully this gives you a better sense of the tradeoffs involved and why each choice was made.

 Keep it simple (KISS)